Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Jira

 In our projects, we use Jira a lot.
-This tool not only helps keep track of the flow of tasks and ensures we’re not behind schedule but also serves as a bug tracking solution, highlighting the priority order in which issues need to be fixed.
+This tool not only helps keep track of the flow of tasks and ensure we’re not behind schedule, but it also serves as a bug tracking solution, highlighting the priority of issues that need to be fixed.

 Selenium

-For example, with Selenium’s help, our testing team automated over 1,200 test cases while testing a popular audio streaming radio service with over 75 million monthly users, which helped us increase testing coverage and minimize the wastage of resources.
+For example, with the help of Selenium, our testing team automated over 1,200 test cases while testing a free audio streaming radio service, which helped us increase testing coverage and minimize wastage of resources.

 Appium